Kidnapped, Then Forced Into The Sideshow: The True Story Of The Muse Brothers

 This is FRESH AIR.
 I'm Terry Gross.
 In the era of the freak show when people paid to gawk at people who look different, two albino African-American brothers whose condition left them with white skin and light-colored hair were exhibited as rarities.
 They were billed in several ways Eko and Iko, the sheep-headed cannibals, two Ecuadorean white savages, ambassadors from Mars.
 One spiel about them said the brothers were descended from monkeys in the dark continent with Neanderthal heads, caveman bodies and tremendous shocks of hair that stand out on their heads like the wigs on Raggedy Ann dolls.

 But these brothers weren't from Africa, Ecuador or Mars.
-Their real names were Georgia and William Muse, and they grew up in Truevine, Va., near Roanoke, the sons of a sharecropper.
+Their real names were George and William Muse, and they grew up in Truevine, Va., near Roanoke, the sons of a sharecropper.
 My guest journalist Beth Macy is the author of the new book "Truevine," investigating the story of these brothers that tells a larger story about race, class and entertainment in the first half of the 20th century.
 Macy is a former reporter for The Roanoke Times and author of the earlier book "Factory Man."

 Beth Macy, welcome back to FRESH AIR.
 The Muse brothers performed in freak shows at the height of the freak show era.
 Would you describe what freak shows were like in the early 20th century and who some of the human exhibits were?